meeshkan/properties-driven-development-tutorial/ARTICLE.md

 The `@some.composite` decorator injects the `draw` function into the decorated function definition.
 The `draw` function can be used to sample values from another generator.
 Above, we sample a list of key-value tuples from the `some_key_value_tuples()` generator and then insert those key-value pairs into our `SortedDict`.
 Now `some_sorted_dicts()` is a data generator generating instances of `SortedDict`.

-However, there's a problem: We don't know what data went into creating the sorted dictionary.
-To figure that out, we'll store the key-value pairs in a standard Python dictionary as follows:
+However, there's a problem: when we get an instance of `SortedDict` from the generator, we don't know anymore what data went into creating the sorted dictionary.
+We therefore also return the key-value pairs from the generator, with the pairs stored in a standard Python dictionary:

 ```python
 # test_sorted_dict.py